stilldavid/userland-book/web/index.md

 Some programs pass text around to one another.

-It's more complicated than that, of course, but the gist of it is that the web is made out of URLs, "Uniform Resource Locators", which are paths to things.
+The gist of it is that the web is made out of URLs, "Uniform Resource Locators", which are paths to things.
 If you squint, these look kind of like paths to files on your filesystem.
 When you visit a URL in your browser, it asks a server for a certain path, and the server gives it back some text.
 When you click a button to submit a form, your browser sends some text to the server and waits to see what it says back.

 reading the web
 ---------------